Procedure: Student academic study load and progression (coursework)

 - Referral to a course advisor in the relevant College or specialist Student Services area to develop a personalised program of support.

-- Students who fail more than 50% of their courses in a given study period or trimester but are not on Show Cause are contacted by the College(s) that own the program in which the student is enrolled and are asked to make an appointment with an academic advisor to discuss their progress.
-This communication is based on templates provided by DSL.
+- Students who are placed on academic probation are contacted by the College(s) that own the program in which the student is enrolled and are asked to make an appointment with an academic advisor to discuss their progress.
+This communication is based on templates provided by DSAAS.

-- The meeting with the academic advisor will touch upon both academic advisement issues and personal study issues and will be guided by information provided by DSS.
+- The meeting with the academic advisor touches upon both academic advisement issues and personal study issues and is guided by information provided by DSAAS.

-- Students who fail more than 50% of their courses and are placed on Academic Probation are required to reduce their study load, if recommended by the Delegated Authority, to:
+- Students who are on academic probation are required to reduce their study load, if recommended by the Delegated Authority, to a maximum of 18 units in the next study period.

-- Students are informed that their study load will be reduced and a record of this decision is given to the student and kept on the student record.
+- Students are informed that their study load will be reduced.
+A record of this decision is given to the student and kept on the student file, and a comment is placed on the student’s record in SAS.

 Unsatisfactory progress: Show cause